 Habitat

-The Atlantic Ocean relentlessly pounds the shoreline in Long Beach Island, and up and down the northeastern coast.
-The ocean waters provide habitat for many marine organisms.
-These habitats also provide food for ocean dwelling creatures and non marine animals.
-Lets break down the habitat into manageable zones.
-With these we can begin to understand both large and small differences between these zones.
-Just like terrestrial habitats, marine environments vary in resources in ways that influence what plants and animals are able to live and thrive in each location.
+The Atlantic Ocean, relentlessly pounding the shoreline of Long Beach Island, boasts a number of different habitats right coast.
+These habitats are an important source of food both for ocean dwelling creatures and many non-marine animals.
+If we brake the shore and the water leading away from it into zones we can begin to understand both large and small differences between these habitats.
+Just like terrestrial habitats, marine environments vary in conditions that influence what plants and animals are able to live and thrive in each location.

 There is lots to cover about Barnegat Bay.
 First we should mention the need to understand how fragile the bay environment is and how many threats it faces.
 You can go to Save Barnegat Bay to find out more about all of that.